 Teak does not need to be protected.
 It is truly a unique wood that if left in its natural state, is virtually maintenance-free.
 Teak can be left outside year round, surviving even the most extreme weather conditions.
 There really is no other wood that has the same unique set of properties as teak, making it the gold standard for outdoor furniture (as well as sailboats).

 Over time untreated Teak furniture which is exposed to the sun will patina and turn a beautiful silvery, grey color.
 This process is purely cosmetic and does not harm the strength or quality of the wood in any way.
 Many people prefer to leave their teak furniture "bare" and let it age gracefully.
-There is nothing wrong with this choice; in fact the graying is actually a protective skin on top of the wood.
+There is nothing wrong with this choice.
 If you decide to go this route, it is not a permanent decision.
-You can always decide later to remove the gray by cleaning your teak furniture with SEMCO Teak Cleaners.
+You can always decide later to remove the gray by power washing and sanding the teak back to the original natural teak finish.

-However, If your goal is to preserve the natural honey color of your teak furniture or to darken the color of the wood, we recommend using a Semco Teak Sealer.
-Semco Teak Sealers contains UV protection to inhibit the sun from graying the furniture as well as a mildewcide to prevent the growth of mold and mildew on the surface of your furniture.
-Semco Teak Sealers can be applied to new teak or old teak furniture after it has been cleaned with Semco Teak Cleaner.
+However, If your goal is to preserve the natural honey color of your teak furniture or to darken the color of the wood, we recommend using Messmer's Hardwood Teak Sealer, which contains UV protection to inhibit the sun from graying the furniture as well as a mildewcide to prevent the growth of mold and mildew on the surface of your furniture.

 Applying the preservative couldn't be simpler.
 On the first application, allow the wood to stand in the sun for a week or two to allow the wood grain to open.
-Spray on a coat of teak sealer and rub it in with a rag.
-Apply two coats in this manner, getting all surfaces, top, bottom, sides and between any slats.
-Be sure to protect the area underneath the furniture with a drop cloth or newsprint.
-After the first application, reapply teak sealer every year by cleaning the wood with mild detergent and water and spraying and rubbing in a coat only on the surfaces that get sun.
+Wipe on a coat of teak sealer with a stain sponge and rub it in with a rag.
+Apply one coat in this manner, getting all surfaces, top, bottom, sides and between any slats.
+Be sure to protect the area underneath the furniture with a drop cloth or cardboard.
+After the first application, reapply teak sealer every year by cleaning the wood with mild detergent and water and applying in a coat only on the surfaces that get sun.

 After your furniture is sealed, very little care is needed to preserve the finish.
 Occasional washing with soap and water will remove normal soil.
 Oils from foods, wine, coffee and some condiments will penetrate the Sealer and may leave a stain.
 If you discover that this is a problem with your furniture, you may wish to add SEMCO Clear Coat to the table top to improve stain resistance.